Dharma Satya Nusantara Tbk

 -

-The company reports in its RSPO ACOP 2021 that maps represent 100% of concession sites.
+The company reports in its RSPO ACOP 2022 that it submitted the updated concession maps to the RSPO in 2022.

 -